jesscancode/ai-product-framework/README.md

 ## From framework step to agentic system

-The through-line is unchanged: AI does the heavy lifting, a person owns every decision, everything traces back to one Store.
-The harness turns described intentions into mechanisms — named owners, closed loops, an orchestration model, an engineering lens that predicts where it breaks, and an enforcement spine that stops it decaying.
+One through-line holds across the whole system: AI does the heavy lifting, a person owns every decision, everything traces back to one Store.
+The harness gives each framework step a mechanism — a named owner, closed loops, an orchestration model, an engineering lens that predicts where it breaks, and an enforcement spine that stops it decaying.

 | Framework step or property | Agent | PM role |
 |----------------------------|-------|---------|